leventefrks/now-playing-spotify/README.md

 # Now Playing

-You can see what i'm currently listening on Spotify
+You can see what i'm currently listening to on Spotify

 ## Getting Started